 Mark Kramer is the founding father of our Fortellingens kraft conference.
-He also was founding director of the Power of Narrative Conference.
+He also was founding director of the Nieman Conference on Narrative Journalism at Harvard.
 He has co-edited two leading texbook/readers on narrative nonfiction: Telling True Stories: a nonfiction writers’s guide from the Nieman Foundation at Harvard University, and Literary Journalism.
-He’s finishing up a handbook about revision for storytelling journalists.
-He’s written four books: Mother Walter and the Pig Tragedy, Three Farms, Invasive Procedures, and Travels with a Hungry Bear.
+He’s currenetly finishing a handbook for storytelling journalists.
+Among his books are: Mother Walter and the Pig Tragedy, Three Farms, Invasive Procedures, and Travels with a Hungry Bear.
 Kramer has written for the NY Times Sunday Magazine, National Geographic, the Atlantic Monthly and other periodicals.
 He’s been writer-in-residence at Smith College and Boston University for a decade each, and writer-in-residence and founding director of the Nieman Program on Narrative Journalism at Harvard University.
-Kramer leads a “kitchen workshop” for professional writers with book projects.
-In addition to be the founding father of Fortellingens kraft, he’s helped found ongoing narrative conferences in Amsterdam and London.
+Kramer leads a “kitchen workshop” for professional writers with book projects–now via Zoom and no longer limited to Boston-area writers.
+He’s also founded ongoing narrative conferences in Amsterdam and London.
 He has two sons, Will and Eli, and played for years in contradance bands.